ijre/tes3mp-mmar-shared/README.md

 - Marks are now shared between all players.

-- Creating or deleting a mark will now tell everyone on the server who performed the action, alongside the name of the mark.
+- Creating or deleting a mark will now tell everyone on the server who performed the action, alongside the name of the mark and in what cell.

 - The config options have been fully redone and changed, now allowing for different colours for chat output, or for staff rank support